kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Inma told me previously that the woman could maybe help me and had arranged everything with her friend Blanca.
 - I'm very grateful and relieved that finally someone is going to help me.
 - We meet in a posh area in the North of Madrid near the M30 in a high-end shopping-centre's cafe (I'll remember the exact place at some point).
-- Inma, Blanca, and her Russian son arrive together.
+- Inma, Blanca and her Russian son arrive together.
 - There is a lot of talk about how secure Paloma's phone is, how it can pick up any sort of hacking interference and shutdown the whole network in a building.
 - Blanca's son leaves.
 - They wouldn't talk about anything serious in front of him and shut me down when I mentioned something while he was there.